-8 Trigrams Of The Yi Jing!
+8 Trigrams of the Yi Jing

-Which One Are You?Are you tired of practicing the "Goldie Locks" method of locating your most restful sleeping direction?
-That's what I call it when you keep moving your bed position until you find the direction where you get the best night’s rest.
+Are you tired of practicing the "Goldie Locks" method of locating your most restful sleeping direction?
+That's what I call it when you keep moving your bed position until you find the direction where you get the best night's rest.
 Or have you tried to figure out why your infant turns to a certain direction during the night?
-The answer is… your infant is naturally turning the top of their head toward the direction that is most restful for them, because they haven't been taught to be concerned with the shape of the bed.
-They’re actually turning toward the direction of their personal trigram from the Yi Jing (old spelling was I Ching).
-So to sleep like a baby, you want the head of your bed toward a wall in the direction of your personal trigram or at least in one of your trigram’s 3 other supportive directions.
+The answer is... your infant is naturally turning the top of their head toward the direction that is most restful for them, because they haven't been taught to be concerned with the shape of the bed.
+They're actually turning toward the direction of their Personal Trigram from the Yi Jing (old spelling was I Ching).
+So to sleep like a baby, you want the head of your bed towards a wall in the direction of your Personal Trigram or at least in one of your Trigram's 3 other supportive directions./p>

-Each trigram of the Yi Jing not only corresponds to a direction, but it’s also associated with a number, a symbol, an element (including the colors that represent that element), a familial relationship, parts of the body and illnesses related to those body parts.
+Each trigram of the Yi Jing not only corresponds to a direction, but it's also associated with a number, a symbol, an element (including the colors that represent that element), a familial relationship, parts of the body and illnesses related to those body parts.
 When you position the eight trigrams of the Yi Jing in their corresponding directions in a tic-tac-toe shaped grid with the South direction at the top, they create a magic square.
 A magic square is a mathematical grid that results in the same sum when you add the numbers in each square in any direction.
-For instance the magic square used in Feng Shui has 5 in the center square, which added to two of the opposing trigram numbers results in the number 15.
+As seen in the diagram below, the magic square used in Feng Shui has 5 in the center square, which added to two of the opposing trigram numbers results in the number 15.
 Since this magic square has eight outer boxes it is often called a BaGua Map, because BaGua in Chinese simply means eight portions or sides.
 The term BaGua is used in many things Chinese, such as BaGua Tai Chi, which has eight movements that are continually repeated.
-There’s nothing really magical about a BaGua grid.
+However, there's nothing really magical about a BaGua grid.

-Your gender and date of birth determines which of the eight trigrams is your personal trigram.
+Your gender and date of birth determines which of the eight trigrams is your Personal Trigram.
 Feng Shui uses the Chinese SOLAR calendar that begins on the 4th or 5th of February each year, which is the half-way point between the Winter Solstice and the Spring Equinox.

 QIAN trigram –